openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 * Each top level project may nominate two members through a process of their choosing.
-Once nominated the member must be ratified by the board before becoming a Voting member.
+Once nominated the member must be ratified by the CPC Voting members before becoming a Voting member.

 * two Voting members may be nominated by the non top-level projects based on a process set by the CPC.

 * two Voting members may be nominated by the Regular members.
-Once nominated these members must be ratified by the board before becoming a Voting member.
+Once nominated these members must be ratified by the CPC Voting members before becoming a Voting member.

 Voting members are expected to make a time commitment which allows them to be responsive to CPC business, participate regularly